ezequielscott/SEAA2020-productivity/README.md

-# Productivity, Turnover, and Team Stability of Agile Software Development Teams in Open-Source Projects
+# Productivity, Turnover, and Team Stability of Agile Teams in Open-Source Software Projects

+This respository contains the dataset and scripts used for the article.